Lab 01 - Agile Planning and Management using GitHub

 3. On the Milestones page, select New milestone.

-4. On the New milestone page, perform the following actions:
+4. On the New milestone page, do the following actions:

 • In the Title text box, enter alpha release.